mbeddr/mps-platform-docs/src/doc/docs/aspects/actions.md

     ![alias and read-only modelaccess](alias_and_ro_model_access.png){width="600px"}

-    In this case, the internal MPS generator for `CellModel_ReadOnlyModelAccessor` will automatically generate and register some default actions like [delete/backspace  ](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c8959029f%28jetbrains.mps.lang.editor.generator.baseLanguage.template.main%40generator%29%2F1225901389718) which in the end will prohibit your custom action to be applied.
+    In this case, the internal MPS generator for `CellModel_ReadOnlyModelAccessor` will automatically generate and register some default actions like [delete/backspace  ](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c8959029f%28jetbrains.mps.lang.editor.generator.baseLanguage.template.main%40generator%29%2F1225901389718), which in the end, will prohibit your custom action from being applied.

     **Solution**